takezoe/solr-scala-client/README.md

 --------

 * Mapping document to case class
+* Detailed query configuration
-* Flexible configuration to SolrServer
+* Flexible configuration to SolrServer (Completed in 0.0.2)
-* Facet search
+* Facet search (Completed in 0.0.2)

 Release Notes
 --------